-The Versioned Chip Endorsement Key (VCEK) is a root key derived from chip-unique secrets and the current TCB version.
-The VCEK can be computed for previous versions of the TCB, allowing for migrations of secrets from previous version to the current version.
+The Versioned Chip Endorsement Key (VCEK) is an attestation signing key derived from chip-unique secrets and a TCB\VERSION.
+The VCEK can be computed for any TCB\VERSION less than or equal to the CurrentTcb (see Section 3.3 for details), allowing for migrations of secrets from previous version to the current version.